t4th/cortex-m3-rtos/README.md

 **build.BAT clean** or **build.Bat c** to clean
 **build.BAT re** to retranslate
 **build.BAT debug** or **build.BAT d** to start debuging

+...or just open project in Uvision and build/run using IDE.

 ## Edit
 VS Code or Uvision.